-This is the book that started it all.
+This is the source material for The Infinite Banking Concept®.
 In this book, Nelson Nash lays out not only the basic framework of using whole life insurance as a means of performing your own banking functions, but also the business theory behind how and why it works.

 This is an excellent book to really look at the numbers behind typical retirement plans and cash value banking with whole life insurance.
 Burnell really brings to light some of the faulty reasoning behind today’s mainstream financial planning.

 The #1 personal finance book of all time.
 Kiyosaki retells his true story of growing up with “two dads.”
 His real, highly-educated but poor dad and his friend’s successful businessman “dad,” with an 8th grade education, who taught him about how money really works.

 What we do with whole life insurance meshes perfectly with three of his primary money concepts:

 In this book, Carlos Lara and Robert Murphy walk the reader through the nuances of how the Federal Reserve and fractional reserve banking work.
 And then, in contrast, how privatized banking using Whole Life Insurance could improve the overall economy.

 Tying together the books Becoming Your Own Banker and How Privatized Banking Really Works, this third book, The Case for IBC, spells out how cash value whole life insurance can be used to strengthen one’s personal finances and investments.